-As babies age, eczema can calm down and reappear over time.
+As your little one ages, baby eczema can calm down and reappear over time.
 Knowing how to treat it will enable you to keep outbreaks under control.
-Some common eczema treatments include the following:
+Some common baby eczema treatments include the following:

 - Bathing technique - limiting time in the bath and using lukewarm water, lightly wash dirty areas with a fragrance-free cleaner, and avoid scrubbing.